 - Dress in layers

 - Exercise the joints before going out, and exercise in general to prevent excess weight that puts stress on joints.

 Seniors experiencing arthritis in the knee, arthritis on the hip, or in any other areas know firsthand how challenging it can be to maintain an active lifestyle when symptoms are bothersome.
-Checking with the doctor for recommendations on hip or knee exercises for arthritis can bring some relief.
+Checking with the doctor for recommendations on hip or knee exercises for senior arthritis can bring some relief.